Good Sleep Hygiene for Kids includes Bedtime Stories!

 I read this story to my children often.
 Most books by P.D.
 Eastman are fun to read.

 Jami Amerine, my friend, author, and Admin of Hopelively suggested Lilly’s Purple Plastic Purse (ages 4-8).

 Another sweet book for ages 4-8 was suggested by one of my daughter’s friends.

 Older children who have been read to from birth will want to continue reading on their own and sometimes they will want you to read aloud to them.
 Both are fine!
 My children have read so many books over the years, we’ve used them and given them away and swapped them all!
 Children ages 9 – 12 will enjoy these books.
 From this list my daughter, Shawna is currently reading Pax and we read aloud all of the books by Grace Lin.

 Around age 8-9 my son, Harmon began enjoying mostly nonfiction books such as the ones on this editors pick list.
 Last of all is a list of 100 books to read during childhood!
 Who doesn’t love to curl up at night with a good book?
 If you start practicing good sleep hygiene with your children including bedtime stories, you may wake up to find your kid reading a book!

+Before you go you might like this Good Sleep Hygiene for Kids PDF.
 Make sure you are following this site or my social media so that you get notifications about future posts.
 Coming up soon: Good Sleep Hygiene for Busy Teens!
 Also, don’t miss out on the Sleep Challenge, we are giving away a Heavenly Hybrid Queen Size Mattress!